MichaelMakesGames/wyrmswrath/README.md

 ## License

 The code is licensed under a GPL license.
-Art assets copyrighted by Lemunde and used with their permission.
+Art assets copyrighted by Lemunde, music and sound effects are copyrighted by brightbone, used with their permission.
+Interface sound effects with names starting with "kenney" are public domain from kenney.nl.